drfleming0227/Redfish-Tools/doc-generator/README-doc-generator-v3-changes.md

 ### Changes to the base configuration file

-The <a href="README_config_files.md#base-configuration-file">base&nbsp;configuration file</a> The base configuration file is a JSON file that configures the generated output and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](#boilerplate-intro-file) and [boilerplate postscript](#boilerplate-postscript-file) supplementary content files.
+The <a href="README_config_files.md#base-configuration-file">base&nbsp;configuration file</a> The base configuration file is a JSON file that configures the generated output and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](#boilerplate-intro-file) and [boilerplate postscript](#boilerplate-postscript-file) supplemental files.

 These fields have been moved from the base configuration file into the [content supplement configuration file](#content-supplement-configuration-file-changes):